9 steps to planning your internal company event

-- Menu— Determine the type of food service—a plated dinner, buffet or cocktails and hors d’oeuvres or some sort of combination.
+- Menu— Determine the type of food service—a plated dinner, buffet, cocktails and hors d’oeuvres or some combination.

 - Media requirements— A business program may require screens, projection equipment, microphones, etc.

-- Entertainment— This can be a major element, for ambience or geared to a theme.
+- Entertainment— This can be a major element for ambiance or geared to a theme.

-- Design elements— Determine your most important event design elements, which may be the venue, theme, food, décor, entertainment or other.
+- Design elements— Determine your most important event design elements, including the venue, theme, food, décor, entertainment or others.

 - Details— This could include invitations, gifts, premiums, centerpieces, flowers, etc.

-- Logistics and services— This could include valet parking, coat check, security, production services, other.
+- Logistics and services— This could include valet parking, coat check, security or production services.

-Additional elements to consider, depending on your specific event, may include speaker fees, transportation costs and overnight accommodations for employees or speakers, and printing and other promotional charges.
-Be sure to include a budget contingency for unexpected expenses—good planning can help to avoid dipping into this fund, but seasoned event planners know to expect the unexpected.
+Depending on your specific event, additional elements to consider may include speaker fees, transportation costs and overnight accommodations for employees or speakers, and printing and other promotional charges.
+Be sure to include a budget contingency for unexpected expenses—good planning can help avoid dipping into this fund, but seasoned event planners know to expect the unexpected.

 As you nail down your budget later in the process, solicit competitive bids from vendors, but be sure to balance a low bid against reputation, skills and experience.
 Most important: Get everything in writing, read the fine print and make sure you understand the fine print.

 Corporate event themes have gotten a (sometimes deserved) bad rap.
 Who hasn’t endured a cheesy party theme and cheap décor at least once in their career?
-Still, Richard Aaron of BizBash says that themes are critical to any event.
-“Themes unify the team, communicate stronger vision, drive the ‘buy- in’ process, create excitement and define collateral development.”
+However, potential benefits of picking a great theme include building:

 And although it may or may not relate directly to your theme, “green”—as in environmentally friendly—is a trend in the event world that shows no signs of going away.
-If this is a value to your company, ask your vendors for suggestions to implement this value throughout your event, and ensure that your audience is aware of your efforts.
+If this is a value to your company, ask your vendors for suggestions to implement this value throughout your event.

 Step 6: Save the date

 - Avoid important religious and cultural celebrations and busy holiday seasons.
-Ensure that the date and time you chose does not conflict with other major company deadlines, initiatives or the end of the financial year.
+Ensure that the date and time you choose do not conflict with other major company deadlines, initiatives or the end of the financial year.

-- If your event will involve a particular speaker, the date will depend on that person’s availability.
+- If your event involves a particular speaker, the date will depend on that person’s availability.
 Most speakers bureaus recommend booking a minimum of 6 to 12 months in advance.

 - Consider the budget.
 Some venues will be less expensive on certain days of the week.
 An off-hours event that includes spouses, families and guests will require a larger venue and catering budget than a workday event for employees only.